longsleep/t14g3amd-linux/Lenovo T14-G3-AMD Linux HOWTO.md

 TODO, remains unfixed.

 ### Fixing external USB microphone

 Not sure about this one, the problem went away after using alsamixing and sound settings volume control a couple of times.

 This problem is now fixed.

 ### Fixing suspend

 Update: There are some hints in the [Lenovo Forum](https://forums.lenovo.com/t5/Other-Linux-Discussions/T14s-G3-AMD-Linux-Sleep/m-p/5172287?page=1#5758208) which need processing.
 So far it seems that updating the
-BIOS to latest version fixes most of the `s2idle` and disabples `deep` completely as it is not supported in the first place.
+BIOS to latest version fixes most of the `s2idle` and disables `deep` completely as it is not supported in the first place.
 So the steps below still stand.

 By default neither of the sleep modes possible in BIOS worked for me.
 One part of the problem seem to be NetworkManager which simply hangs on suspend and makes things fail completely.
 So for any successful sleep, NetworkManager needs to be stopped.
 Then it can sleep successfully for both supported mem_sleep modes (`s2idle`, deep), but only wakes up again for `s2idle`.